 - Notice questions and concerns on social media platforms, through social listening efforts and by encouraging partners to pass along community members' concerns. - Pay attention to questions and concerns during the beginning of an escalating public health issue or when a new intervention, guidance, or therapy is released, as this is often when information is evolving. - Plan to fill knowledge gaps quickly, directly, and honestly.
 You can do this by answering questions as they come up through interactive sessions or by compiling them and answering them all together.
-Addressing concerns upfront is easier and more effective than trying to expose, correct, or refute misleading or false information later.
+Addressing concerns upfront is easier and more effective than trying to expose, correct, or refute misleading or false narratives later.

-These steps can help prepare you to address health-related rumors and misinformation in real time.
+These steps can help prepare you to address health-related rumors in real time.
 The next sections of this playbook provide information on how to manage emerging rumors.

-- Create standard operating procedures so that people who are responsible for responding to misinformation are ready to act and react in a quick and coordinated way.12
+- Create standard operating procedures so that people who are responsible for responding to rumors are ready to act and react in a quick and coordinated way.

-- Conduct studies, polls, or other activities to understand factors that influence how your target audience may receive and potentially react to health-related messages. ^{13,14} This information can help you adjust messages for different audiences.
+- Conduct studies, polls, or other activities to understand factors that influence how your target audience may receive and potentially react to health-related messages.
+This information can help you adjust messages for different audiences.

 - Use more advanced social listening tools.

 - Meltwater

 - Sprout Social

-- XPro (formerly TweetDeck)
+- \$ XPro (formerly TweetDeck)

 - \$ Awario

 - Implement long-term efforts to improve the public's resilience to information that may mislead them and reduce their trust in public health.

-- Appendix A: Checklist to Improve Trust
+- Appendix A: Checklist to Build Trust, Improve

+Public Health Communication, and Anticipate

+Rumors During Public Health Emergencies

-- Improve health and science literacy to help people better understand and cope with the fact that scientific knowledge and guidance evolves all the time.15
+- Improve health and science literacy to help people better understand and cope with the fact that scientific knowledge and guidance evolves all the time.

-- Make people aware of common tactics of deception or persuasion (eg, when people refer to fake experts, use emotional language, or misdirect blame on other people).^{16,17}
+- Make people aware of common tactics of deception or persuasion (eg, when people refer to fake experts, use emotional language, or misdirect blame on other people).